Would you like to have more free time in your days?

 (to tell you the truth, I’m so NOT the person to go to when it comes to anything about food.
 I don’t know why, but the kitchen and I are in a quiet dispute since… forever!
 However, I hope this example served its purpose and you do get my point. 😉 )

 Some carpets can be vacuumed easier and faster than others.
 While having no carpet at all makes vacuuming a piece of cake!

 (can’t wait for my kids to grow up and stop sitting and playing on the floor.
 I’ll get rid of every carpet I have without a second thought then! 😀 )

-So think about ways how you can simplify your everyday tasks.
+So think about ways to simplify your everyday tasks.

-Not only you’ll get the job done easier, but you’ll also get more free time at your disposal.
+Not only will you get the job done easier, but you’ll also get more free time at your disposal.

 Time-gaining strategy #3 – Delegate/engage others

 You are not obligated to do everything by yourself.